JaydonFernandes/GroceryCoKiosk/README.md

 The full path of the order text file and be set in the ```GroceryCoKiosk/GroceryCoKiosk/Properties/launchSettings.json``` file with the property name ```commandLineArgs```.

-An example of the contents of an input file;
+An example input file could look like this;

 ```html
 Apple